kevinkarl22/jFullPageScroller/README.md

 `enableKeyPressScroll` - Allow the use of keyboard to navigate each section. `Default: true`

 `withNavigation` - Enable or disable the navigation menu. `Default: true`

-`callbackActions` - Optionally assign a callback script on each section. `Default: No Callback Scripts`

 ## Demo